PrismarineJS/bedrock-protocol/docs/API.md

 const client = bedrock.createClient({
   host: '127.0.0.1',  // the hostname to bind to, use '0.0.0.0' to bind all hostnames
   port: 19132,        // optional, port to bind to, default 19132
-  username: 'Notch'   // Any profile name, only used internally for account caching.
-You'll
+  username: 'Notch'   // Any profile name, only used internally for account caching when in online mode.
+In offline mode, the username to connect with.
-                      // be asked to sign-in with Xbox Live the first time.
 })
 ```